HMD Global: Staff

-The CEO and presidency role is fulfilled by Jean-Francoise Baril.
+The CEO and presidency role is fulfilled by Jean-Francois Baril.
 He has been in the post since November 2022 having replaced Florian Seiche.
 Seiche, formerly Nokia Europe's senior vice president of sales and marketing, who also had stints at Siemens, Orange and HTC.
 The original CEO was Arto Nummela, who joined Nokia in 1994 and served in several positions including product creation and portfolio before moving to Microsoft Mobile when it was formed 2014.
 On 19 July 2017 Nummela left the company by "mutual agreement", leading to the president, Seiche, to become acting CEO.

 On 15 August 2016, Pekka Rantala, former CEO of Rovio Entertainment, became HMD's chief marketing officer, commenting that Nokia will "rise again."
 Rantala previously held several positions at Nokia from 1994 to 2011 such as leader of Nokia's European operations.

 Headquarters

 HMD were originally based at Building 2 of the Nokia Campus in Karaportti in Espoo, Finland, opposite Nokia Corporation's headquarters.
 In November 2018, HMD moved to a new premises 3 km away in Bertel Jungin aukio, a square named after former Finnish-Swede architect Bertel Jung.
 The same building also houses TNS Mobile Oy, a subsidiary of FIH Mobile which distributes HMD Global's products.
-HMD's other main offices are located in London, England; Noida, India and Dubai, UAE.
+HMD's other main offices are located in London, United Kingdom; Noida, India and Dubai, UAE.